marta-wnek/marta-website/content/projects/project2.md

 # Objectives:

-The purpose of this project is to conduct an analysis of:
+The purpose of this project is to:
--
+- analyse which countries have the highest and lowest % contribution of renewables in energy production;
--
+- explore the relationship between CO2 per capita emissions and the deployment of renewables.